qgis2web/qgis2web/CONTRIBUTING.md

 few others.
 Please, please do contribute, as there is so much more to do.</p>

 <p>As for the overall direction of the plugin, there is now basically feature
-parity between Leaflet and OL3 exports.
+parity between Leaflet and OpenLayers exports.
 Any new features should be implemented in both formats, or I am not keen for it to be included.</p>

-<p>The core philosophy of the plugin is: don�t get the plugin to do anything
+<p>The core philosophy of the plugin is: don’t get the plugin to do anything
 which QGIS can already do.
 Also, keep focused on producing good-quality maps, reproducing as much from QGIS as possible, rather than adding extra new functionality.</p>